 Scale insurgents recognize that formal Agile teaming isn’t appropriate for all parts of a mature organization.
 But they also ensure that Agile thinking permeates everything they do.

 - Micro-battles.
-Scale insurgents run their top strategic initiatives as micro-battles, with senior executives playing key roles on the Lead-Learn team.
-Micro-battle teams bring together the best of the experimentation, execution and scaling communities as they win and scale.
+Scale insurgents run their top strategic initiatives as micro-battles, with senior executives playing key roles on the Leadership team.
+Micro-battle teams bring together the best of the innovator, expert and scaling communities as they win and scale.

 - Agile teams.
-The experimentation communities run Agile teams, and as we said, many run whole product and service areas as persistent teams that work together for years.
+The innovator community runs Agile teams, and as we said, many run whole product and service areas as persistent teams that work together for years.
 This ensures that teams are constantly looking at changes in the marketplace to make sure you aren’t displaced by the new insurgents in the industry.

 Principle 4: Embrace dynamic approaches to strategy, resource allocation and performance management to focus on the most important priorities.